Artifort: History

 In the 1970s and 1980s, Nel Verschuuren, Bruno Ninaber van Eyben, Gijs Bakker and Jeremy Harvey create designs for Artifort.
 In the 1990s Artifort continued to collaborate with international designers like Jasper Morrison, Wolfgang Mezger, René Holten and Jan Pesman.

 In the 1990s, Artifort was acquired thrice.
 In 1990 by Steelcase Strafor, in 1994 by Samas and in 1998 by Lande Group.
-Today Artifort is still a Lande Group brand.
+Today Artifort is still a Lande Family brand.
 In the 2000s and beyond, Artifort continued to collaborate with the next generation of international designers like Patrick Norguet and Claesson Koivisto Rune.
-In 2014 Artifort appointed designer Khodi Feiz as art-director to guide Artifort’s designers.
+In 2014 Artifort appointed designer Khodi Feiz as art-director to guide Artifort's designers.